fastrgv/RufasCube/README.md

 or
 * seven_gnu

-But the distributed linux executables require glibc v2.14 or newer.
-That means if your distribution is an older one, it may not run.
-In that case, the easiest alternative is to install WINE.
+But if these do not run on linux, the easiest alternative is to install WINE.
 The Windows executables will run on linux using wine thusly:

 	* wine binw64/cube.exe
 	* wine binw64/seven.exe